owenBeresford/extra-panda/README.md

 - As all this code is made after a minimiser script is adopted, faction code more finely into logical modules.
 So its more readable.
 - As a design principle, I have tried to avoid using global objects in my code to make testing easier.
 I can pass in, say, ''document'' as an optional param.
 - As a very non-funny joke: the first two versions of the SM sharebar are legacy HTML, but very easy to unit-test.
 Now I have much better test tech and libraries and less good tests on this feature.
 - This has quite high levels of testing.
 I have used JSDOM as part of JEST and similar tools.
 This project is the first time I am using it directly.
-It is a quite civilised was to test.
+It is a quite civilised way to test.
 - Assuming this project is frozen on feature completion, I do not need an installer.
 I will manually copy 1 compiled file to the static-host local-image.
+This project may not have any rollbacks/ reverts, tests are mandated.
 - I have used a short term solution to minification, as I need to move forward.
+XXX #FIXME
 - As far as Vite is a _code bundler_, I need to make all these separate outcome files as separate configs.
 I probably can reduce the amount of configs duplication at a later date.
 To repeat for clarity, each generated file is a separate file to syntax high-lighting for other languages.
 Note again, CSS syntax highlighting isn't perfect.
 - There are some pages that I will need to retire or use CDN to host needed libraries.
 - There isn't much logging, but logging is held to a wrapper, so I could jump to a centralised log (such as ELK) if I need to in future.
 - My code has complex/ unexpected behaviour if you change the DOM/ document object without changing state.
 This shouldn't be an issue outside of tests, as this code doesn't support SSR presently.
+- I want to reduce the amount of manually made snap shot tests, as again its a code smell (test and measure outcomes not the recipe to achieve them, or the recipe is forced to be immutable).
 - Minor gain for Google, I made the sliding window feature in Adjacent module this time, as I have more articles in each group.
 This means unnecessary (not-rendered) nodes are not added to the HTML.
 My rebuild of the Adjacent HTML is also smaller.
-- As this lump of JS is a single project rather than 6, there are less control flag needed.
-This make the code a bit simpler.
+- As this lump of JS is a single project rather than 6, there are less control flags needed.
+This makes the code a bit simpler.
-- This has a function equivalent to void main (core).
+- This has a function equivalent to `int main(int argc, char * argv[])`, called _core_.
 This is allowed to have a high volume and complexity as it wraps *all the other* methods.
 As an architecture detail, I think this isn't avoidable.
 - The highlight source is now in TS, as I found the type definitions.
 - The process of expanding the number of tools in this project is adding features, but also acting as a lint as it shows small oversights.
 - OLD TECH::